agileadam/redmine_easyimport/README.md

     --- Closet a=6

 ## Future plans
-- Fix TODO items in code
+- Address TODO items in code
 - Attribute lookups to verify validity
 - Rework how attributes work
   - current setup only works with integers
   - it'd be nice to set the issue ""description", for example
-- Support multiple levels of subtasks

 ## Disclaimer
 Please try out the importer on a test project until you are comfortable with how it works.